Skip to main content

 Instead, if you want to handle custom schemes and return a custom response for that specific request, you can use the onLoadResourceWithCustomScheme event.
 With that event, you can handle the url request and return a CustomSchemeResponse to load a specific resource encoded to base64.

-To register the list of custom schemes you want to capture, set the InAppWebViewSettings.resourceCustomSchemes with a list of string values.
+For all the platform except for Windows, to register the list of custom schemes you want to capture, set the InAppWebViewSettings.resourceCustomSchemes with a list of string values.

 Example: